mafifafm/pxt-microbit/docs/test/courses/csintro/arrays/activity.md

 So far, we have a start to our game and a way to display the first word.
 Once that word has been guessed (or passed), we need a way to advance to the next word in the array.

-* We can do this by changing the index of the array with the **'on screen down'** event handler from the Input Toolbox drawer (this is a dropdown menu choice of the **'on shake'** block) to advance to the next word when we tilt the micro:bit down.
+* We can do this by changing the index of the array with the **'on screen down'** event handler from the Input Toolbox drawer (this is a dropdown menu choice of the **'on shake'** block) to advance to the next word when we tilt the Ragga down.

 ```block
 let index = 0